ogarmela/john-zelle-python/README.md

-# Grade-12-Code
+# John-Zelle-Python
-This repository contains all Python code written for the computer science class of 2017 at my highschool, GRCI.
+Contains all problem-solving code written in response to examples presented by John Zelle's book, Python Programming.
+This was written during the grade 12 year, in Mr. Contonis' CS class.